 Salary guide - architects and architecture

-Map showing average senior staff earnings by region
+Map showing average earnings of senior staff by region

 Tables showing average salaries of senior staff split by practice size